 - the buyer does not pay rent on the remainder

-Typical discount sale property prices range from £58,000 for a 1-bed flat to £103,000 for a 4-bed house, but prices can vary for individual sites.
+Typical discounted for sale property prices range from £58,000 for a 1-bed flat to £103,000 for a 4-bed house, but prices can vary for individual sites.

 Shared Ownership properties

-Shared ownership properties are jointly owned by a purchaser and a registered provider (or housing association).
+Shared ownership properties are jointly owned by a purchaser and a Registered Provider.